thanggithubrmit/COSC2767-RMIT-Store/README.md

 1. Log in to the AWS Management Console.
 2. Launch a new EC2 instance with the following specifications:
    - Choose the **Amazon Linux 2023 AMI**.
-   - Select an instance type (e.g., t2.micro for free-tier eligibility).
-You might consider temporarily upgrading to a more powerful tier, such as t2.medium, if the free-tier instance is too slow to build the project initially.
-FYI, the free-tier t2.micro takes around  2 minutes usually to build this project.
+   - Select an instance type (e.g., t3.micro for free-tier eligibility).
+You might consider temporarily upgrading to a more powerful tier, such as t3.medium or t3.small, if the free-tier instance is too slow to build the project initially.
+The build process on a free-tier instance should take less than 2 minutes.
    - Configure security groups to allow inbound traffic on ports **3000** (backend) and **8080** (frontend).

 ### Step 2: Install Node.js and npm